ivan-abreu/live-cinema-coding-iclc-2023/README.md

      # ue_intensity 200
 ```

+The following Tidal Cycle code generates the transition between intensities 0 and 6000, producing a soft on with a duration of 2 seconds, the lights with indexing 0 and 2.

 ```haskell
 once $ ue_rectlightramp "[0,2]"
      # ue_intensity 0 6000 2
 ```

+The following Tidal Cycle code produces a synesthetic effect of the lights in sync with the drum pattern.

 ```haskell
 d1 $ sound "bd bd:3*8"